haarer/toolchain68k/README.md

 all commands are to be typed into the msys shell
 ## Installation of  MSYS2 Base System and needed packages
   * download the MSYS2 Installer from the [MSYS Home Page](http://www.msys2.org/), use the 64 Bit Version
-  * execute installer and chose the installation path as follows
+  * execute installer and chose the installation path according to the following criteria
-    * best on a SSD
+    * best performance will be on a SSD
-    * will need approx 4 GB space
+    * ite will need approx 4 GB space
     * exclude it from the virus scanner
     * exclude it form the windows index service
-    * short path without spaces
+    * use a short path without spaces
-    * not on a FAT Filesystem
+    * do not put it on a FAT Filesystem
     * i use *C:\Tools\msys64*
   * update the base system as described on the [MSYS Home Page](http://www.msys2.org/)
     * ```pacman -Syu```
     * ok the questions, close window when ready
     * open MSYS Shell again(start menu, use 64bit version)
     * ```pacman -Su```
+  * install git
+    * ```pacman -S  git```

 Now clone the git repository.
 ```